Shagshag/prestashop-documentation/TagCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Tag.php line 170
+* This method is defined in [classes/Tag.php line 170](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Tag.php#170)

 #### Arguments